judhajitc/judhajitc.github.io/_pages/research.md

 drop in confidence or trust in political institutions?
 Using within district variation in COVID-19 incidence, this paper provides empirical evidence to these questions for a developing country context, Peru.
-Studying the 2021 Presidential elections in Peru, we find that- conditional on district and election-year fixed effects and a set of potentially confounding variables â districts with a higher incidence of COVID-19 before the elections, shifted their votes towards left leaning parties.
+Studying the 2021 Presidential elections in Peru, we find that- conditional on district and election-year fixed effects and a set of potentially confounding variables-- districts with a higher incidence of COVID-19 before the elections, shifted their votes towards left leaning parties.
 This effect is largest for incidence of COVID-19 three months and 4-6 months before the election.
 This result can most likely be explained by examining changes in voter turnout, and confidence or trust in political institutions.